 Having to understand the world religions and their idiosyncrasies does not make me less respectful of the existing religions.
 They are the foundation of human morality at large.
 Though some of the teachings are no longer applicable to the mainstream, religions are the glue that binds the society together.
 When the USSR collapse in 1991, the very first things that popped up like mushrooms were orthodox religions.

 Religions make us feel connected to the Creator.
 When we are sad or distressed, the first thing for religious people to do is pray.
 For those without religion, the first thing they do is hit the bottle.
 Richard Branson claimed he is an atheist.
 But when asked what did he do in a life-threatening situation, he replied, "I prayed to God to save my life."
 Then he laughed at the interviewer.

 There is a quote by Steven Weinberg, a Nobel Prize Winner in Physics:

 "Religion is an insult to human dignity.
 Without it you have good people do good things and evil people do evil things.
 But for good people to do evil things, that takes religion."

 I disagree with his statement.
 I know a lot of people who do good things through religion.
-These individuals no matter which religions they belong will always be good.
+These individuals no matter which religions they belong to will always be good.
 The evil things done in the name of religions were done by the evil people.
-These kind of individuals are forever evil no matter which religions they belong.
+These kind of individuals are forever evil no matter which religions they belong to.